 Game of Thrones has finally come to Canada!
-Much like with the US, it was done for the purpose of filming with animals – in this case a Calgary area based wolf.
+Much like with the US, it was done for the purpose of filming with animals – in this case Alberta based wolves.
 (Travel Guide)

 For information on other, easier to get to places – there’s always Continental’s Countries.